• october 2019

 having survived two years of doing inktober, i stopped telling all my friends that i was functionally dead-to-the-world between september and november.

-inspired by the work of #mabsdrawlloweenclub and Mab Graves ambitious octobers, i wanted to do full paintings for both technical and portfolio reasons.
+inspired by the work of #mabsdrawlloweenclub and Mab Graves’ ambitious octobers, i wanted to do full paintings for both technical and portfolio reasons.

-these each took about 3-6 hours, concept to final—sketching, re-drawing, painting, scanning, retouching for dust, and color correction.
+these each took about 3-6 hours, concept to final—sketching, re-drawing, painting, scanning, retouching for dust, and color correction. overall this comes to roughly between 90-180hours total—nothing to shake a stick at.

 2018: full color illustrations, every day for 31 days. this is sort of where i draw the line for now (with a full time job.)